 Brand archetypes in the area of INDEPENDENCE

-Innocent, Explorer and Sage - these are the three archetypes of the brand striving for independence and fulfillment.
+The Innocent, the Explorer and the Sage - these are the three brand archetypes striving for independence and fulfilment.

 Innocent (the Innocent) - this is how they position themselves in the minds of brand customers who just want to be free, happy and enjoy a simple life.
 They are often brands that can ignore and overcome barriers that held others back.
 They succeed because they are driven by optimism and hope.
 The world of Innocent Brands is simple, in a positive sense.
 It's a place where life can be uncomplicated.
 Where it is possible to have fun.
 This archetype is used, for example, by Coca-Cola.
 Following the accepted convention of this archetype, the brand's tone is simple but joyful and radiates optimism.
 "Innocent" brands use concise language and simple and natural images to convey their messages to their audience.

 Discoverer (The Explorer) creates products that promote individuality, excitement and a way to experience new things.
-Explorer customers rely on brands that set freedom and exploration - especially those that allow the customer to go on this journey with them.
-Explorer ads are typically about nature and risk-taking.
-Explorers' brand archetypes are designed to make people feel free.
-These are brands that help people to express their individuality.
+The Explorer's customers flock to brands that focus on freedom and exploration - especially those that allow the customer to go on this journey with them.
+Explorer ads are usually about nature and risk-taking.
+Brand archetypes Explorers aims to make people feel free.
+They are brands that help people so that they can express their individuality.
 They are innovative and ambitious.
-They seek new experiences, cross borders and enjoy unexpected discoveries, while adopting the philosophy of "without limits".
-An explorer is the natural choice of a brand's personality when it comes to durable products that are used "off-road", such as Jeep cars.
+They seek new experiences, push boundaries and enjoy unexpected discoveries, while embracing a 'no limits' philosophy.
+The Explorer is a natural choice of brand personality for rugged products used 'off-road', such as Jeep vehicles.

 Sage (The Sage), guided by the search for truth, is best fulfilled by finding answers to the most difficult questions.
 Google - demonstrating intelligence, knowledge and the ability to solve problems, is arguably the most important sage of our time.
 Sage's clients believe that knowledge comes from growth, and therefore they are constantly looking for new sources of information.
 They are attracted by ads that encourage them to think in a completely different or new way.
 The primary motivation of the Sage is to use intelligence and analysis to understand the world.
 It is based on the claim that this truth will set us free.